commonsguy/cwac-merge/README.markdown

 CWAC MergeAdapter: Stitching Together Rows
 ==========================================

+**NOTE**: This project has been discontinued.
+This repository will be made private on 1 June 2020.

 `MergeAdapter` accepts a mix of `Adapter`s and `View`s and presents them as one contiguous whole to whatever `ListView` it is poured into.
 This is good for cases where you have